-Sir J. Ferns had one quality to an astonishing extent, which I can well vouch for, having often heard and seen its extraordinary effects.
+• Sir J. Ferns had one quality to an astonishing extent, which I can well vouch for, having often heard and seen its extraordinary effects.

 His singing voice, I believe, never yet was equalled for its depth and volume of sound.
-It exceeded all my conceptions, and at times nearly burst the tympanum of the ear, without the slightest discord!
+It exceeded all my conceptions, and at times nearly burst the tympanum of the ear, without the slightest discord !

-Yet his falsetto, or feigned voice, stole in upon the bass without any tones of that abrupt transition which is frequently perceptible amongst the best of songsters: his changes, though as it were from thunder to a flute, had not one disagreeable tone with them.
+Yet his falsetto, or feigned voice, stole in upon the bass without any tones of that abrupt transition which is frequently perceptible amongst the best of songsters : his changes, though as most celebrated wine-merchant of Dublin, was at that period justly admired for his singing-his luxurious feasts-insatiable thirst-and hard-going hospitality: his amarynth nose, with cheeks of Bardolph, twinkling black eyes with a tinge of blood in the white of them, rendered any further sign for his wine-vaults totally unnecessary.